 Do you need earthquake insurance?
-If you live in Los Gatos, Saratoga, San Jose, or anywhere in Silicon Valley, you are probably aware that it is very likely that we’ll experience a violent quake within the next 30 years.
+If you live in Los Gatos, Saratoga, San Jose, or anywhere in Silicon Valley, you are probably aware that it is very likely that we’ll experience a violent temblor within the next 30 years.
 The San Francisco Bay Area is woven with a number of different faults, some very active, others quiet for thousands of years: San Andreas, Hayward, Calaveras, San Gregorio, Greenville, Silver Creek, Monta Vista – Shannon, and many more.
-It is not hard to imagine one of them letting off some serious pressure.

 What are the odds of a very severe earthquake in the Bay Area?

-There’s a link on the page above that goes to the actual CA state insurance site, and there you’ll find a calculator for the cost of premiums from the California Earthquake Authority.
+There’s a link on the page above that goes to the actual CA state insurance site, and there you’ll find a CEA premium calculator.

 More resources on earthquake insurance

 Consumer Reports article from 2014: Should you buy earthquake insurance, is it worth it?

 MarketWatch article from 2014, updated June 2016: Despite quakes, most California homeowners don’t have earthquake insurance